Alexis M.,

 The wrong team

-Communication that does not work
+Communication that doesn't work

 A major problem is noticed.
 The information goes to the tech lead.
 Then to the project manager.
 Then to the sponsor.
 Six days later, an emergency call is scheduled.